Anthony Pilla

 Anthony Michael Pilla (November 12, 1932 – September 21, 2021) was an American prelate of the Roman Catholic Church.
 He served as an auxiliary bishop of the Diocese of Cleveland in Ohio from 1979 to 1981 and as bishop of the same diocese from 1981 to 2006.

 Biography

 Early life

 Anthony Pilla was born on November 12, 1932, in Cleveland, Ohio.
 He attended Cathedral Latin High School in Cleveland for several years before the family moved to Cincinnati.
-Pilla graduated in 1951 from St. Gregory Seminary College in Cincinnati, then went to study at Borromeo College in Wickliffe, Ohio, until 1955.
+Pilla graduated in 1951 from Saint Gregory Seminary in Cincinnati, then went to study at Borromeo College in Wickliffe, Ohio, until 1955.
 Pilla completed his preparation for the priesthood at Saint Mary Seminary in Cleveland.

 Pilla was ordained a priest by Bishop Floyd Begin for the Diocese of Cleveland on May 23, 1959.

 Auxiliary Bishop of Cleveland

 On June 30, 1979, Pope John Paul II named Pilla as titular bishop of Scardona and auxiliary bishop of the Diocese of Cleveland.
 He was consecrated by Bishop James Hickey on August 1, 1979.
 The principal co-consecrators were Bishops Clarence Issenmann and Joseph Francis.

 Pilla was named apostolic administrator of the diocese on July 29, 1980, after Hickey was named archbishop of the Archdiocese of Washington.